Sailboats in Barcelona's Port Vell harbour, with palms and the waterfront beyond

 Yes — high inventory, diverse sit types, well-regarded by sitters.
 Start with a 1-2 week urban sit (cat, apartment) before committing to a 6-week rural sit with multiple animals.

-Spain follows the Schengen 90/180 rule for non-EU citizens.
+Spain follows the Schengen 90/180 rule for non-EU citizens, and an unpaid house-sitting exchange counts as ordinary tourism — it isn't work.
 Plan your sits around that limit.
 Long-term visas exist (digital nomad visa, retirement visa) — those are separate from the housesit itself.
+Confirm against current official guidance for your passport.

 Spain has more housesits, more variety, and longer stays than almost anywhere else in Europe.
 Browse what's available now.